Egg Harbor City, New Jersey: Local government

-The City of Egg Harbor City is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Small Municipality Plan, which is available to communities with fewer than 12,000 residents at the time of adoption.
+The City of Egg Harbor City is governed by the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Small Municipality Plan, which is available to communities with fewer than 12,000 residents at the time of adoption.
 The city is one of 15 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the mayor and the City Council, with all elected at-large in partisan elections as part of the November general election.
 The mayor is elected to a four-year term of office.
-The City Council is comprised of nine members, who are elected to three-year terms on a staggered basis in a three-year cycle, with three seats coming up for election each year.
+The City Council includes nine members, who are elected to three-year terms on a staggered basis in a three-year cycle, with three seats coming up for election each year.

 The mayor is the statutory head of the Police department and the city's Chief Executive Officer.
 The City Council makes local laws, sets an agenda pertaining to the direction that the governments programs and approves budgets for various programs.
 The City Administrator takes the elected officials programs and sets policy and procedures in order to carry out the day-to-day operations of the municipality.
 The City Administrator also deals with federal, state, county and neighboring municipal officials to implement the community's needs.

 As of 2023, the Mayor of Egg Harbor City is Democrat Lisa Jiampetti, whose four-year term of office ends on December 31, 2024.
-Members of the City Council are Council President Joseph Anthony Ricci Jr. (R, 2024), President Pro Tempore Donna M. Heist (D, 2023), Mattia Brown (R, 2022), Steven J. Dash (R, 2022), Kim Hesse (D, 2024), Robin L. Sefton (R, 2024), Karl Timbers (D, 2023), Scott W. Trythall (R, 2022) and Mason Wright Jr. (D, 2023).
+Members of the City Council are Council President Joseph A. Kuehner Jr. (D, 2027), Donna M. Heist (R,2026), Rick Dovey (D, 2027), Steven J. Dash (R, 2025), Nanette LoBiondo Galloway (D, 2025), Kim Hesse (D, 2027), Ingrid Nieves-Clark (R, 2025), President Pro Tempore Karl Timbers (D, 2026) and Mason Wright Jr. (D, 2026).

 Federal, state and county representation

-Egg Harbor City is located in the 2nd Congressional District and is part of New Jersey's 2nd state legislative district.
+Egg Harbor City is located in the 2nd Congressional District and is part of New Jersey's 8th state legislative district.